sindresorhus/electron-store/readme.md

 const foo = await ipcRenderer.invoke('getStoreValue', 'foo');
 ```

+#### Can I use it for large amounts of data?

+This package is not a database.
+It simply uses a JSON file that is read/written on every change.
+Prefer using it for smaller amounts of data like user settings, value caching, state, etc.

+If you need to store large blobs of data, I recommend saving it to disk and to use this package to store the path to the file instead.

 ## Related

 - [electron-util](https://github.com/sindresorhus/electron-util) - Useful utilities for developing Electron apps and modules